Maximal chirality transfer in the photon-graviton conversion in the early universe: Conclusions and discussions

 \section{Conclusions and discussions}

 GWs are one of the most powerful tools for probing the physics of the early universe.
 While the amplitude of GWs reflects the efficiency of their generation, the presence of non-vanishing circular polarization indicates the parity-violating nature of the mechanisms behind their production.
 In this work, we explored how chirality is transferred from the EM sector to the GW sector through the photon-graviton conversion during the RD era.
 In our model-independent setup, due to the parity-violating nature of the system which includes propagating EM waves and background magnetic field, the left- and right-handed modes of the produced GWs have diﬀerent amplitudes.
 Therefore, the produced GWs are chiral in nature with a net circular polarization, which leads to a manifestation of parity violation in the GW sector transferred from the EM sector, with the conversion mechanism being most effective in stronger magnetic fields.
 Further, we derived an expression that relates the net circular polarization of the produced GWs to the propagating EM waves.
 Our results indicate that the chirality parameter is insensitive to the chirality of the background magnetic field and depends solely on the chirality of the propagating EM waves.
 We have also highlighted the differentiating features of the chirality relation in this work from other mechanisms.
 Moreover, the energy spectrum of the generated chiral GWs has a peak frequency $\sim 100$ GHz, which is also sensitive to the relativistic degrees of freedom at the time of conversion.
+The power spectrum of the background magnetic fields characterised by a certain coherence length would introduce a length scale into the photon-graviton systems, i.e., only photons with a wavelength smaller than the coherence length of the magnetic field would be converted to gravitons, which might affect the efficiency of the conversion and consequently, shifts the peak frequency of the produced chiral GWs.
 To assess the significance of the energy contribution of these produced gravitons to the total stochastic GW background, we compared the characteristic strain of the generated GWs with other high-frequency GW sources and contrasted our predictions with the sensitivities of current and future missions aimed at detecting high-frequency GWs.